lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 {::boilerplate bcp14+}

-This document is consistent with the terminology defined in {{I-D.driscoll-pqt-hybrid-terminology}}.
+This document is consistent with the terminology defined in {{I-D.ietf-pquip-pqt-hybrid-terminology}}.
 In addition, the following terminology is used throughout this document:

-ALGORITHM:
-          A standardized cryptographic primitive, as well as any ASN.1 structures needed for encoding data and metadata needed to use the algorithm.
-This document is primarily concerned with algorithms for producing digital signatures.

-BER:
+**ALGORITHM**:
+          The usage of the term "algorithm" within this document generally refers to any function which has a registered Object Identifier (OID) for use within an ASN.1 AlgorithmIdentifier.
+This
+          loosely, but not precisely, aligns with the definitions of "cryptographic algorithm" and
+          "cryptographic scheme" given in {{I-D.ietf-pquip-pqt-hybrid-terminology}}.

+**BER**:
           Basic Encoding Rules (BER) as defined in [X.690].

-CLIENT:
+**CLIENT**:
           Any software that is making use of a cryptographic key.
           This includes a signer, verifier, encrypter, decrypter.

-COMPONENT ALGORITHM:
-          A single basic algorithm which is contained within a composite algorithm.

-COMPOSITE ALGORITHM:
-          An algorithm which is a sequence of two component algorithms, as defined in {{sec-composite-structs}}.

-DER:
+          This is not meant to imply any sort of client-server relationship between the communicating parties.

+**DER**:
           Distinguished Encoding Rules as defined in [X.690].

-LEGACY:   For the purposes of this document, a legacy algorithm is
-          any cryptographic algorithm currently in use which is not believed to be resistant to quantum cryptanalysis.

-PKI:
+**PKI**:
           Public Key Infrastructure, as defined in [RFC5280].

-POST-QUANTUM ALGORITHM:
-          Any cryptographic algorithm which is believed to be resistant to classical and quantum cryptanalysis, such as the algorithms being considered for standardization by NIST.

-PUBLIC / PRIVATE KEY:
+**PUBLIC / PRIVATE KEY**:
           The public and private portion of an asymmetric cryptographic key, making no assumptions about which algorithm.

-SIGNATURE:
+**SIGNATURE**:
           A digital cryptographic signature, making no assumptions about which algorithm.

-STRIPPING ATTACK:
-          An attack in which the attacker is able to downgrade the cryptographic object to an attacker-chosen subset of original set of component algorithms in such a way that it is not detectable by the receiver.
-For example, substituting a composite public key or signature for a version with fewer components.

 # Composite Signatures Schemes